ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 // true
 {% endcodeblock %}

+With the secret key it is easy to find out whether someone has tampered with `data` or `mac` while they were transmitted.
+Passing all parameters to `verify()` must now resolve to `false`.

+{% codeblock lang:js %}
+// Change the first character of the plaintext to a white space. data[0] = 32;

+// The verification must fail now. crypto.subtle.verify({name: "HMAC"}, key, mac, data) .then(function (verified) {
+    console.log(verified);
+  });

+// Output:
+// false
+{% endcodeblock %}

 ## HMAC applications

-MACs are great when all you need is integrity and authenticity but not secrecy, i.e. if you do not care about leaking the message contents but you do care about the identity of the sender - assuming that only the right person has the shared secret key.
+MACs are great when all you need is integrity and authenticity but not confidentiality, i.e. if you do not care about leaking the message contents but you do care about the identity of the sender — assuming that only the right person has the shared secret key.

 Keyed-hash message authentication codes are used by [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2), a key derivation function that